 If you’re unable to pay your taxes, you aren’t alone.
 More than 10 million Americans faced late payment penalties annually according to data from the IRS reported by Nerd Wallet.
 Fortunately, tax repayment help is available, ranging from plans that allow you to pay your past-due taxes overtime to tax relief through bankruptcy.
-Here’s what you need to know if you’re facing IRS debts you can’t afford.
+Here’s what you need to know if you’re facing IRS back taxes you can’t afford.

 If you expect to owe the IRS, you might put off filing your tax return, but this strategy is much more costly in the long term.
 The monthly penalty for unpaid taxes is 0.5 percent of your balance, compared to 5 percent of your balance monthly if you fail to file.
 That means if you don’t file taxes, you’re multiplying your penalty by 10 compared to filing but not paying.